hashicorp/field-workshops-nomad/docs/slides/multi-cloud/nomad-oss/nomad-3-interacting-with-nomad.md

 name: chapter-3-Nomad-CLI
 # The Nomad CLI

-* The Vault CLI is a Go application.
+* The Nomad CLI is a Go application.
 * It runs on macOS, Windows, Linux, and other operating systems.
 * You can download the latest version [here](https://www.nomadproject.io/downloads.html).